Guide to Student Outcomes Assessment

 Program assessment techniques can extend beyond assessment of specific student learning objectives.
-Program assessment techniques are valuable sources of information and may include retention rates, pipeline analyses , community interactions, student ethnicity, student research activities, and other program activities.
+Program assessment techniques are valuable sources of information and may include retention rates, community interactions, student ethnicity, student research activities, and other program activities.

 C. Augmenting the Curriculum Map

-A course-by-objective curriculum map should make clear where in the program students are introduced to (I), reinforced on (R), and polished on (A) stated learning objectives.
-Additional columns can be added to the matrix to designate the assessment activity planned, the timeline anticipated, and, as the activities are undertaken and completed, a brief listing of findings and changes made as a result.
-A link to an augmented curriculum map is provided as an example.
+A course-by-objective curriculum map should make clear where in the program students are introduced to (I), developed (D), and mastered (M) stated learning outcomes.
+Additional columns can be added to the matrix to designate additional information if the department wants to undertake more detailed planning of assessment activities tied to the curriculum.

 For each of the next 5 – 7 years, create a separate timeline to indicate what assessment activities are to be conducted in each year and who has major responsibility for conducting each.
-Each activity should also reference what learning objective is involved and what assessment technique is planned.
+Each activity should also reference what learning outcome is involved and what assessment measure is planned.
 These activities will reflect the priorities established by your program.
-Once your timeline is established, cross-reference your planned activities back to augment your curriculum map, noting for each prioritized learning objective what activity is slated and what semester it is scheduled to be done.
+Once your timeline is established, cross-reference your planned activities back to augment your curriculum map, noting for each prioritized learning outcomes what activity is slated and what semester it is scheduled to be done.